Grabs you from the get go and keeps you on the edge of your seat!

 A prequel to “The Hidden Saboteur” in The Lighthouse series

 Was the artist’s mysterious painting revealing the future for its new owner?

-A side-story to “The Hidden Saboteur,” and book #4 in the Clay Austin series.
+A side-story to “The Hidden Saboteur,” in The Lighthouse series.

 In The Beginning